ENGN2912B-2018/ex14-gnuplot/README.md

 # Gnuplot graphics plotting utility

 Gnuplot is a powerful plotting utility for 2D and 3D graphics.
-Many of the typcial plots found in MATLAB can be replicated using Gnuplot.
+Many typical plot types available in MATLAB or Python can be replicated using Gnuplot.
 By itself, however, Gnuplot is a standalone program and cannot interface directly with a C++ program.

 ## Gnuplot-iostream interface library